 - Surviving in-laws

-List close family members by name, such as immediate family and parents.
-For extended family, you can use a collective phrase or list the specific number.
+List immediate family by name.
+For extended family, you can use collective nouns or write how many.

 Make a list of surviving family members to ensure no one will be left out.
 It can be painful if we forgot to mention step-sister or stepchild.